The Wall (American game show): Season 4

+Season 5

 Critical reception

 The Wall has received mixed reviews by critics.
 Jan Chaney of Vulture dubbed The Wall as being "the most stereotypically American game show on television right now" and "absurd yet undeniably diverting."
 Chaney criticized the show for making "attempts to sell us something new, even though its concept is really based on old ideas [...] mixed up just enough [to] seem fresh".

-Bethonie Butler of the Chicago Tribune agreed that "The Wall looks a lot like the famed Plinko game from CBS", but qualified that "originality is relative when it comes to game shows", remarking on the similarity between popular trivia game shows such as Who Wants to Be a Millionaire and Are You Smarter than a 5th Grader?
+Bethonie Butler of the Chicago Tribune agreed that "The Wall looks a lot like the famed Plinko game from CBS", but qualified that "originality is relative when it comes to game shows", remarking on the similarity between popular trivia game shows such as Who Wants to Be a Millionaire & Are You Smarter than a 5th Grader?

 European production

-In Europe the production is made in a studio in Poland where the 4 stories high wall is located.
-The crew of the show are mostly a local Polish crew and the producers, the host and participants flown in time to the filming of the show.
+In Europe, the production is made in a studio in Poland where the 4 stories high wall is located.
+The crew of the show are mostly a local Polish crew.
+The producers, the host, and the participants are flown in for the filming of the show.